mrismanaziz/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## Why was the broom late for the meeting?
+He overswept.